Sign in Create account

 Add the Watch and Adjust for Wrist Size

-If making as a watchband, this is where you take the strands of paracord from the looped section of the buckle and run them over the watch pin, under the watch, and over the other watch pins.
-Then you loop the paracord around the other buckle end twice.
+If making a watchband, take the strands of paracord from the looped section of the buckle and run them over the watch pin, under the watch, and over the other watch pins.
+Then, loop the paracord around the other buckle end twice.

-At this point, you'll measure the distance between the buckle ends for your wrist size.
-The distance should be equal to your actual wrist measurement.
-The weaving process will stretch this original spacing of bracelet/watchband about another inch after tightening as you reach the finishing point.
+At this point, measure the distance between the buckle ends for your wrist size.
+This distance should equal your actual wrist measurement.
+The weaving process will stretch the original spacing of the bracelet/watchband by about another inch after tightening as you reach the finishing point.

-Now bring the cord ends back thru the watch pins, along side your first pass, and around the starting buckle end.
+Now, bring the cord ends back through the watch pins, alongside your first pass, and around the starting buckle end.

 Begin Weaving

-Now you begin weaving the long working end of your paracord.
-The shorter end will be left out until it's time to finish the bracelet/watchband, and tuck it into the weave.
+Begin weaving the long working end of your paracord.
+The shorter end will be left out until it's time to finish the bracelet/watchband and will be tucked into the weave.

-You weave it back over the center two strands and around the outer, continuing this process, back and forth.
-Try not to leave too much slack as you go to keep the weave uniform.
-Every couple of weaves, push your work tight, up towards the starting buckle end.
+Weave it back over the center two strands and around the outer cord, continuing this process back and forth.
+Keep slack to a minimum to maintain a uniform weave.
+Every couple of weaves, push your work tight towards the starting buckle end.

 Threading the Watch

-Once you've reached the point where your watch will be centered, push the watch tight against the woven cord and bring your working strand thru the pin along side the other cords under the watch, and back thru the other pin.
+Once you've reached the point where your watch will be centered, push the watch tight against the woven cord and bring your working strand through the pin alongside the other cords under the watch and back through the other pin.

 Continue on the Other Side of the Watch